 - hold institutions more accountable for the success of research projects.

-The Research Challenge Fund supports four different grants:
+The Research Challenge Fund supports the following major programs: